Unity-Technologies/terraform-google-http-ingress-internal/docs/Created.md

 By default, the URL Map will not route a request to your Backend unless the request uses one of the listed `hostnames`.
-If you set `reject-honeypot = true`, then the first listed hostname will be treated like an unlisted hostname (by the URL Map).
+If you set `exclude-honeypot = true`, then the first listed hostname will be treated like an unlisted hostname (by the URL Map).
 If you set `lb-scheme` to "EXTERNAL", then the URL Map will default to ignoring the request's hostname because "EXTERNAL" URL Maps cannot directly reject requests.